freenas/freenas-docs/userguide/intro.rst

 * The :guilabel:`Administrators Group` field has been added to :menuselection:`Services --> SMB`.

-* The :guilabel:`Expose zilstat via SNMP` checkbox has been added to :menuselection:`Services --> SNMP`.

 * The :guilabel:`System Clock` field has been added to :menuselection:`VMs --> Add VM`.